UManitoba-BMS/UM-BMID/docs/metadata_info.md

 | | |
 | fib_y | The y-position of the center of the fibroglandular shell, with respect to the center of the **adipose shell**, in centimeters.|
 | | |
 | tum_in_fib | Indicates if the tumor was located inside the fibroglandular shell.
 If equal to 1, then the tumor was in the shell.
-If equal to 0, then the tmor was in the adipose shell.
+If equal to 0, then the tumor was in the adipose shell.